The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Numerical Results and Parameter Exploration

-with $\alpha\simeq2$ and $\beta\simeq(3-2\gamma_{\rm sp})/2$ for the parameter range explored.
-The log--log slope of this relation follows the predicted power-law scaling derived in Eq.~(\ref{eq:Jratio_approx}).
+To test the analytical scaling relations, we evaluate $J_{\rm mod}/J_{\rm sp}$ as a function of $s = r_{\rm scour}/R_{\rm core}$.
+Using the piecewise approximation---Eq.~(\ref{eq:Jmod_valid}) for $\gamma_{\rm sp}<3/2$ and Eq.~(\ref{eq:Jratio_gammasp_gt_threehalves}) for $\gamma_{\rm sp}\ge3/2$---we estimate the suppression of the annihilation signal as a function of the scouring radius.
+The log--log slopes of these relations follow the predicted power-law scalings derived in each regime.
 This correspondence validates the analytical framework of Section~\ref{sec:scour} and provides a convenient way to estimate the suppression for arbitrary spike parameters.